valck/BracketLESS/README.md

 * BracketLESS now uses a node.js process for parsing LESS files & uses an independent local version of LESS to Brackets
 * Improved error reporting including line number & file name
 * Full support for @import has now been added (fixes issue #2)
-* Added command 'Save as LESS' on the file menu & 'CTRL + Shift + S' as a keyboard shortcut (this still works with BracketLESS disabled)
+* Added command 'Save as LESS' on the file menu & 'CTRL + Shift + A' as a keyboard shortcut (this still works with BracketLESS disabled)
 * Renamed the view menu option from 'Enable BracketLESS' to 'Auto-parse LESS to CSS'.
 * Added save success notifications & added icons, lowered default notification timeout
 * Added update notifications